Processing...

 Another application for AWS Glue is data preparation.
 Using its built-in transforms, you can prepare your data for analysis and machine learning, among other purposes.
 Data preparation includes data partitioning, format conversions, and data normalization.

-As a part of a cloud migration journey, AWS Glue can assist you in migrating your data from on-premise to the cloud.
+AWS Glue can help you migrate to AWS from on-premise.
 It offers a collection of integrations with popular data sources like on-prem databases, various cloud providers, and SaaS applications.
 Additionally, Amazon Glue offers incremental data migration allowing you to slowly and efficiently execute your strategies.
 Finally, it supports data deduplication and validation to guarantee data integrity and consistency.

 All tools, no matter how advanced, have limitations and challenges.
 In this part, we’ll investigate the most common obstacles that companies face when working with AWS Glue.